Anadolu Agency/Getty Images

 A mass prayer service was held at St. Paul’s Memorial Church on University Avenue that was organized in response to the rally, according to The Daily Progress, a local paper.

-A similar rally in which white supremacists carried Tiki torches to protest the removal of that and other statues of Confederate leaders throughout the South took place in May, but Saturday's iteration is expected to be significantly larger, with the number of attendees exceeding 1,000.
+A similar rally in which white supremacists carried Tiki torches to protest the removal of that and other statues of Confederate leaders throughout the South took place in May.

 Copyright © 2017, ABC Radio.
 All rights reserved.